 - Using more of the drug than prescribed to get the desired effect

 - Not being able to function day to day without using the drug

 - Using up a lot of money to buy it

 What Are Adderall Withdrawal Symptoms?

 When an individual takes more Adderall than prescribed, their body may become addicted to the drug.
 As such, the body will require more and more of the drug to reach the desired effect.
-This is known as tolerance, meaning that the person will have to take more Adderall in order to feel more energy or focus – or whatever they’re seeking to feel.
+This is known as tolerance, meaning that the person will have to take more Adderall to feel more energy or focus – or whatever they’re seeking to feel.

 Once dependence on the drug has occurred, stopping the use of Adderall can produce uncomfortable withdrawal symptoms, commonly known as the “Adderall crash.”
-These symptoms make a person feel awful so they to go back to using Adderall.
+These symptoms make a person feel awful so they go back to using Adderall.
 Thus, professional treatment to overcome Adderall addiction is recommended.